gevincen/Bible_Studies/Healing Healing.md

 # Because they believed not in God, and trusted not in his salvation:

 # Believe : God can do great things
-# Trust : Believe God will do great things
+# Trust : Believing God will do great things